gusevlab/hsq_ancestry_examples/README.md

 `fst_bounds.R` : Sampling and visualizing the bound on Fst estimates

 `fst_qst.R` : Visualizing the relationship between Fst and heritable trait differences

+`polygenic_selection_simulation.R` : Visualizing the allele frequency spectrum change over generations of selection.

+`fitness_environment.R` : Visualizing a shift in the fitness optimum or environment under stabilizing selection.

+`breeders_eqn.R` : Visualizing the response to long term selection and the Breeder's Equation.